waysidekoi/graduate-guide/getting_ready.md

 __About Me:__ short and sweet blurb about you

 __Skills:__ Ruby, Ruby on Rails, Javascript, HTML, CSS, SQL, TDD.
-Do you have any other skills you bring from a previous career?
+Active Record, Git, jQuery, HAML, SASS, SQL (PostgreSQL and Sqlite) Heroku.Do you have any other skills you bring from a previous career?

 __Personal Projects:__ What are you proud of?
 Show it off!